-Product data transparency is not only key in creating a more sustainable future, it can also act as a key differentiator.
-Consumers are savvier than ever and crave more product information.
-Specifically, sustainability and the carbon footprint of what they’re buying are being factored into purchasing decisions.
+Product data transparency means you can clearly communicate any sustainable practices you employ which will help set you apart from the competition.
+Consumers are savvier than ever and they want detailed product information.
+Specifically, sustainability and the carbon footprint of what they’re buying are key factors in buying decisions.

-We’re all well aware that climate change is an issue that needs to be addressed.
-There’s a massive scope for businesses in the fashion and apparel industry to make a big impact in terms of reducing carbon emissions.
+Climate action is no longer optional and business practices need to be reflective of this.
+Undoubtedly, there’s a massive scope for businesses in the fashion and apparel industry to make a real difference to the global climate.
 The key facts and figures below show why this is something that should be front of mind.

 Key facts and figures: